vitessio/website/content/en/blog/2023-03-08-vtctldserver-api.md

 However, there are a few cluster management operations that legitimately benefit from a streaming model between the client and the server.
 In those few cases, where we may have an extremely long-running operation, or want some sort of progress indication, we've kept the streaming response paradigm.
-`Backup` and `Restore` are the two most clear examples, but again, we recommend you check against the actual RPC definition at time of programming for the authoritative source.
+`Backup` and `Restore` are the two clearest examples, but again, we recommend you check against the actual RPC definition at time of programming for the authoritative source.

 <!-- aside about how state machine commands like `Reshard` are actually better for these systems? -->